2.4 C

 “We have been taught that as part of planning, applications are based on the approved [Official] Plan at the time,” said Pierce.
 “With the approved plan today, this does not conform, period.”

-Speaking to the draft-approved Official Plan’s minimum target is 50 residents and job per hectare.
+Speaking to the draft-approved Official Plan’s minimum target of 50 residents and jobs per hectare, Howes said that trying to fit more into the space could be too much for the land.

 “I am trying to find some compromise in this and where I find it is in the original proposal.
 Even if we’re looking through the lens of our new Official Plan, the established minimum target is 50 residents and jobs per hectare,” he said.
 “The original proposal has 104 dwellings so maybe 200 people?
 That, to me, is growing up and not out, and I think it is achieving increased density.
 Looking at this proposal I think it’s too much for this piece of land.”